Valentin Slavikovski: Career highlights

 In 2015 in Grozny, Chechen Republic, the Coliseum Arena hosted a large-scale professional kickboxing tournament called Absolute Championship Berkut-17(ACB-KB17).
 The capital of the Chechen Republic saw 14 fights in professional kickboxing, in which fighters from Russia, Serbia, Croatia, Netherlands, Morocco, South Korea, and the United States participated.
 During the tenth fight, Slavikovski defeated Kirill Kornilov of Russia and earned his place in the semi-finals.

-Grand Prix Absolute Championship Berkut was held in Anapa, Russia in September 2015.
-Here Slavikovski once again proved himself to be a great fighter by defeating Stefan Andjelkovic, once again.
-Throughout the years, Slavikovski has beaten his foes and has become a true professional.
-His high mobility, athleticism, endurance, and intelligence are unmatched and have led him to victory every time.
+The Grand Prix Absolute Championship Berkut was held in Anapa, Russia in September 2015.
+Slavikovski won again by defeating Stefan Andjelkovic a second time.

-Personal life

-Though professional fighting is a passion of his, Slavikovski also enjoys activities outside of boxing.
-He loves diving, swimming, and horseback riding.
-Also, a fact that few people know about him is that he is a Stuntman.
-Slavikovski even finished Stuntman training and has acted in several different movies.